-Coors Healthcare Solutions produced a "Physician Strategy Assessment" and considered the patient market, medical staff, and physician market to help Valley Health evaluate and plan for the community's medical staffing needs.
-Primary data included physician interviews and medical staff interviews, while secondary data from the U.S. Census and Medical Group Management Association (MGMA) was used.
+Coors Healthcare Solutions produced a "Physician Strategy Assessment" on the patient market, medical staff, and physician market to help Valley Health evaluate and plan for the community's medical staffing needs.
+Primary data included physician interviews and medical staff interviews, while secondary data was from the U.S. Census and Medical Group Management Association (MGMA) was used.

-- Page County is federally designated as an underserved area. - The top 10 physician specialty shortages were in pediatrics, internal medicine, otolaryngology, general surgery, ophthalmology, urology, obstetrics/gynecology, gastroenterology, hematology/oncology, and allergy/immunology.
+- Page County is federally designated as an underserved area. - Physician specialty shortages exist in pediatrics, internal medicine, otolaryngology, general surgery, ophthalmology, urology, obstetrics/gynecology, gastroenterology, hematology/oncology, and allergy/immunology; these specialties were the top 10 noted in the Assessment.

-2. Homelessness and Medical Vulnerability - Point in Time Survey - 2016 (data from 2015)
+Homelessness and Medical Vulnerability - Point in Time Survey - 2016 (data from 2015)

-The statewide 1,000 Homes for 1,000 Virginians initiative is led by the Virginia Coalition to End Homelessness to survey/assess the 1,000 most vulnerable Virginians experiencing homelessness who cycle between streets, emergency shelters, hospital emergency rooms, jails, and prisons.
+The statewide 1,000 homes for 1,000 Virginians initiative is led by the Virginia Coalition to End Homelessness, to survey/assess the 1,000 most vulnerable Virginians experiencing homelessness who cycle between streets, emergency shelters, hospital emergency rooms, jails, and prisons.
 There are eight campaigns representing thirteen counties and over 30 jurisdictions across the Commonwealth.
 The initiative conducts a Point-in-Time survey that is administered on one night to count the unsheltered homeless persons within the community.
 The survey is conducted during the last ten days in January.
-Winchester City and Frederick County are included within the Harrisonburg data collection campaign.